-Arrive at Bengaluru Airport and get transferred to a boutique stay, Casa Cottage Hotel, in the heart of the city.
+Arrive at Bengaluru Airport and get transferred to your hotel, in the heart of the city.
 After resting for a short while, hit the arterial high street of the city, M.G Road.
 Criss-crossed by narrow streets lined with bookshops, contemporary clothes, pubs, cafes, and trinkets, the place is abuzz with shoppers in the evenings.
-Bangalore acquired itself the moniker of the ‘beer capital’ of India, with around 70 pubs in a radius of 2 km in this area.
+Bangalore acquired the moniker of the ‘beer capital' of India, with around 70 pubs in a radius of 2 km in this area.

-Your Art of Bicycle Trips (ABT) tour leader meets you at 05:00 pm for bike fit and trip briefing over dinner.
+Your Art of Bicycle Trips (ABT) tour leader meets you at 17:00hrs for bike fit and briefing over dinner tonight.

 We know you are eager to ride, but we get on a different set of wheels (a train), to omit the traffic and long transfer between the cities.
 Post-lunch (lunch is served on the train) is to take in the magnificent structures of Mysore.